 - All Contractors and Material Suppliers must wait ninety (90) days after last work and/or materials supplied to file suit on the bond but must file suit within one (1) year of the last work and/or materials supplied.

 If you work in Virginia, understanding and following the above laws is imperative to the success of your business.
 Commit them to memory to better protect the pay for your projects.
-If you want to get your hands on Virginia’s lien and bond forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact an experienced Virginia lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 You work hard for your money.
 Make sure you are paid what you are owed.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,